Autel ADAS Guide

 The automotive industry is making a shift from distributed ADAS electronic controller units (ECUs) to the higher integration of ADAS.
 This trend puts us at level 2 of automated driving.
 Level 2 is partial automation, meaning automation of some features but the driver needs to actively drive and monitor the vehicle.

 Vehicles have an increasing amount of electronic hardware and software as they roll off the production line.
-Collision and repair shops need to have the equipment and training necessary to repair these advanced systems.
+Collision and repair shops need to have the equipment and training necessary to repair these advanced systems for peak performance.

 ADAS systems are in most manufactured vehicles today.
 This is why an Autel calibration system is a must-have for every collision and repair shop.
-When you purchase a system, your technicians receive training on using the equipment.
+When you purchase a system, your technicians receive training on using the equipment correctly.

 The two-step program includes in-shop training and a one-day course in a training center.
 The technician learns calibration basics plus advanced features of the Autel system.
-When setting up your shop for ADAS systems, there are three main Autel products to select from.
+When setting up your shop for comprehensive ADAS systems, there are three main Autel options to select from.

 ADAS Advanced is the most popular system.
 It handles the main system, is full-frame with a camera, and has the full capabilities of the ADAS system.